06 September 2023

-On 1 January 2023, the BVI Business Companies Act, 2004 will be amended by the: (1) BVI Business Companies (Amendment) Act, 2022; and (2) the BVI Business Companies (Amendment) Regulations, 2022 (together the “Amendments”).
-The Amendments will impact all companies incorporated or registered in the BVI (“Companies”).
+On 1 January 2023, the BVI Business Companies Act, 2004 was amended by the: (1) BVI Business Companies (Amendment) Act, 2022; and (2) the BVI Business Companies (Amendment) Regulations, 2022 (together the “Amendments”).
+The Amendments impact all companies incorporated or registered in the BVI (“Companies”).
 We set out below the key changes introduced by the Amendments:

 BVI registry fees

-At the moment, information about a Company’s directors is not available for public inspection (unless a Company elects otherwise).
-From 1 January 2023, it will be possible to conduct a company search, to disclose the names of incumbent directors.
-However, the search will not disclose any personal information about the incumbent directors (date of birth, nationality or residential address etc.) or the names of any former directors.
+It is now possible to conduct a search and obtain the names of a Company’s incumbent directors.
+However, it is still not possible to obtain any additional personal information about the incumbent directors (date of birth, nationality, or residential address etc.) or the names of any former directors.

-From 1 January 2023, any voluntary liquidator appointed by a Company must have certain experience/qualifications and satisfy a BVI residency requirement (i.e. they must have physically lived in the BVI for at least 180 days before their appointment).
+Voluntary liquidators must now have relevant experience/ qualifications sand satisfy a new BVI residency requirement (i.e. they must have physically lived in the BVI for at least 180 days before their appointment).
 Where joint liquidators are appointed, only one needs to satisfy the new residency requirement.
 Voluntary liquidators appointed before 1 January 2023 can continue to act on existing liquidations until they conclude, without having to satisfy the new experience/residency requirements.

-The Amendments bring an end to the seven year strike-off period.
-From 1 January 2023, if a Company fails to pay its annual fee, the BVI Registry will give the Company 90 days’ notice, confirming: (a) the Company is liable to be dissolved; and (b) how this can be avoided.
-If the Company does not comply with the notice, it will be struck-off and dissolved.
+Before 1 January 2023, it took seven years for a struck-off Company to be dissolved.
+Now, if a Company fails to pay its annual fee, the BVI Registry will give it 90 days’ notice, confirming (a) the Company is liable to be dissolved; and (b) how this can be avoided.
+If the Company does not comply with the notice, it will be struck-off fand dissolved.

 - the Company pays all fees due to the BVI Registry;

-- the BVI Registrar is satisfied the restoration is fair and reasonable; and
+- the BVI Registrar is satisfied that the restoration is fair and reasonable;

 - the Financial Secretary has signified the Crown’s consent to the restoration (such consent is deemed given if no response is received within 7 days), if the Company has assets that vest in the Crown bona vacantia.